rituparna9861/Minefield/README.md

-# Minefield
+# Minesweeper Game

-A classic Minesweeper game implemented in Python.
-This game includes a GUI built with Tkinter, where users can click to reveal cells, flag mines, and try to avoid detonating hidden mines.
+A classic Minesweeper game implemented with HTML, CSS, and JavaScript.
+This game includes a responsive design, allowing users to play Minesweeper directly in their web browser.

 ## Features

 - **Classic Gameplay:** Standard Minesweeper mechanics.
-- **GUI:** Built using Tkinter for an interactive user experience.
-- **Icons:** Custom icons for mines, flags, and cells.
--
+- **Responsive Design:** Playable on both desktop and mobile devices.
+- **Customizable:** Easily change the grid size and number of mines.